hortonworks/cloudbreak/README.md

 ## Credits

-This tool, and the PR driven release, is very much inspired by [glidergun](https://github.com/gliderlabs/glidergun).
+This tool, and the PR driven release, is inspired from [glidergun](https://github.com/gliderlabs/glidergun).
 Actually it could be a fork of it.
 The reason it’s not a fork, because we wanted to have our own binary with all modules built in, so only a single binary is needed.